Advice and Guidance

 Student Enrolment, Change of Status and Student Cards

-Partner Providers will work with the associated LJMU School/Department to ensure students are enrolled and that the student records are maintained in the University Student Information System.
+Partner Providers will work with the associated LJMU School/Department to ensure students are enrolled on the correct modules and that the student records are maintained in the University Student Information System.

 As part of the enrolment process onto Liverpool John Moores University's programmes, students studying at Partner Colleges are required to activate their LJMU IT accounts and to upload a current photograph here.